Volunteers in ALONE

 Please click here to find our volunteering form

 Select any of the roles below to see more information, including responsibilities and tasks.
 For further information, please contact us.

 Process for applying

-We would ask that all our volunteers can commit to providing a weekly visit for at least 1 year.
+We would ask that all our volunteers can commit to at least 1 year.
 This commitment gives the volunteer the opportunity to have a meaningful experience while ensuring continuity of service for older people.